 Primitives

-When using primitives, you'll work with register indices rather than direct pin numbers.
-The register system organizes pins into categories (digital input/output, analog input/output) and assigns each pin an index.
-You can view the mapping between physical pins and register indices in your device's Registers tab on the Uniot Platform.
+Primitives use register indices instead of physical pin numbers.
+The register system organizes pins into categories (digital input/output, analog input/output) and assigns each an index.
+View your device's pin-to-register mapping in the Registers tab on the Uniot Platform.

 analog read